Skip to content

 in

-The in method is one of the fundamental methods in MyBatis-Plus for constructing query conditions.
-It is used to set an IN condition for a single field, meaning the field’s value is within the given collection.
+The in method is one of the fundamental methods in MyBatis-Plus for building query conditions.
+It sets an IN condition for a single field, meaning the field’s value must be within a given collection.

 • QueryWrapper